Skip to main content

 • Pinpoint Accuracy: Gamma Knife radiosurgery – considered the gold standard of treatment for brain lesions – delivers radiation beams that match the size and shape of the tumor, greatly minimizing damage to surrounding healthy brain tissue.

 • Depth of Reach: The Gamma Knife’s precise focusing ability enables our doctors to treat previously inoperable, difficult-to-reach lesions deep within the brain or brain stem.
+Gamma Knife is also routinely used to treat the area of resection after surgery to decrease the risk of tumor recurrence.

 • Less Invasive: Gamma rays travel through the skull.
 Because there is no skull incision, you won’t require a hospital stay.
 You’ll also benefit from a faster recovery, reduced risk of infection, lower likelihood of complications, and a quicker return to everyday activities.